JohanTv/LifeSimulator/README.md

 # LifeRunner

-John Conway's Game of Life simulator that will run many iterations and search for stable structures
+John Conway's Game of Life simulator that will run many iterations and output to file